sychevskyi/alphapulse/README.md

 # alphapulse
-telegram bot for daily morning briefing on ivestment portfolio
+telegram bot for daily morning briefing on investment portfolio